cynraw/30-Day_coding_challenge/README.md

 ## Day 4
 ### 8/01/24
 # Strings(part 1)
+- Strings in C is an array of characters.
+- Its datatype is always char.
 - Strings are used for storing text or characters.
 - Unlike other programming lamguages, C does not have a string type.
 - Instead, the char type is used to create an array of characters to make a string in C.